ZhengOwen888/Learn-CPP/01-cpp_basics/cpp_basics.md

 Information that can be moved, processed, or stored by a computer

 - value - single peice of data (data value)
-- literals - values placed directly into source code
+- literals - values placed directly into source code (hard coded)

 ### Random Access Memory (RAM)